Tai Streets

-Streets led the Michigan Wolverines football team in receiving yards each season from 1996–1998.
+Streets led the Michigan Wolverines football team in receiving yards each season from 1996 to 1998.
 He had two touchdown receptions in the 1998 Rose Bowl, which clinched a share of the national championship.
 During his years as the primary receiver, there were quarterback controversies each year with battles among Brian Griese, Scott Dreisbach, Tom Brady and Drew Henson.
 As a senior, he was voted football team MVP and All-Big Ten Conference second-team wide receiver.
 That season, he posted five 100-yard games and totaled over one thousand yards.
 He played in the Senior Bowl and was selected for the Hula Bowl.
 He was injured right before the 1999 draft causing him to slip from a projected second-round selection to a sixth-round choice.
 As a sophomore, he played part of the season for the 1996–97 Michigan Wolverines men's basketball team, which won the 1997 National Invitation Tournament, but has since vacated the championship due to the University of Michigan basketball scandal.

 Streets had modest success as a professional in five seasons with the 49ers.
 He began as a fourth wide receiver on a team with perennial Pro Bowl receivers Jerry Rice and Terrell Owens, but he eventually became a starter before moving on to play his final season with the Lions.
 His career was highlighted by playoff performances in which he caught at least four receptions for at least 50 yards in all three playoff games.
 He recorded two fourth quarter playoff touchdowns one of which was the game-winner in a 24-point comeback victory and the other of which was a game-tying touchdown in a losing effort.